yassir63/5g_ansible/README.md

 monitor_node
 ```

 > **IMPORTANT:** This file is dynamiccaly composed by your entries within the interactive deployment script.
-You will be asked during the first time to speicify once your actual r2lab slice name if you ever decide to use it.
+You will be asked during the first time to speicify once your actual R2LAB slice name (username), email, and password, if you ever decide to use it.

 ---